top of page

 In 2019 I worked on Ashleigh Morris' production M E D U S A as the Movement Director.
 This show was devised and performed by an ensemble of five women for Mudfest - the largest student-run arts festival in the Southern Hemisphere produced by the UMSU (University of Melbourne Student Union) Creative Arts Department.

 In 2021 I worked as the Assistant Director to Emma Drysdale on Every Second, a darkly comedic play by Australian writer Vanessa Bates.
-This production was produced by wit incorporated and staged at Bluestone Church Arts Space.
-During the show's two week run I also took on a Front of House position.
+This production was produced by Wit Incorporated and staged at Bluestone Church Arts Space.

 The play was staged in traverse, which was a first for me.
 It was ultimately beneficial to work as a directing team, placing ourselves on different sides of the rehearsal room to consider the many audience sight-lines when blocking the play.
-I greatly enjoyed working within a very friendly and professional creative team, and especially relished learning from Emma Drysdale.
+I greatly enjoyed working within a very friendly and professional creative team, especially learning from Emma.

 bottom of page